Have you ever heard a phrase or sentence that seemed to just roll off the tongue, with a rhythm and musical quality that made it stick in your mind?

-Alliteration is one of those literary devices that are most commonly used to enhance mood, rhythm, and can even make your words memorable.
+Alliteration is one of those literary devices that are most commonly used to enhance mood and rhythm, and can even make your words memorable.

-According to William Zinsser’s On Writing Well, good writing is in the hearing: “bear in mind, when you are choosing words and stringing them together, how they sound.”
+According to William Zinsser’s On Writing Well, good writing is in how the words sound together: “Bear in mind, when you are choosing words and stringing them together, how they sound.”

 Other examples of alliterative phrases and sentences are:

 - Being tasted, slays all senses with the heart.
 (Shakespeare — Romeo and Juliet)

 - Misty mountains

 - Severus Snape, headmaster of the Slytherins.

 Merriam Webster’s pronunciation of alliteration.

 When to Use Alliteration?

 Alliteration is used in a variety of writing styles and forms.
 From poetry to fictional prose to non-fictional writing, speeches, and even advertisements and business writing.